Do Musicians Often Resemble Underpants Gnomes?

 3. Be successful

-Like the gnomes, aspiring artists who live by this model conclude that acquiring an ample amount of something automatically brings success.
+Like the gnomes, young musicians who live by this model conclude that acquiring an ample amount of something automatically brings success.

-So they’ll practice intensely for years, believing despite long odds and scant knowledge of the music industry that they’ll get “discovered” or win lucrative auditions.
+So they’ll practice intensely for years, believing that, despite long odds and scant knowledge of the music industry, they’ll get “discovered” or win lucrative auditions.

-As an alternative model, I propose this oversimplified but empirical outline:
+As an alternative to the abovementioned ill-conceived model, I propose the following oversimplified but empirical outline for cultivating music career success:

-1. Practice and study deeply, build creative skills, learn about yourself and the music industry, develop an artistic vision
+1. Practice and study deeply, build creative skills, learn about yourself and the music industry, develop a meaningful and realistic artistic vision.

-Their creativity burgeons, and they generate ongoing demand for their work regardless of whether they function as performers, educators, composers, conductors, contractors, arrangers, recording engineers, artistic directors, or whatever.
+Their creativity burgeons, their work permeates with meaning, and they generate ongoing demand for their work regardless of whether they function as performers, educators, composers, conductors, contractors, arrangers, recording engineers, artistic directors, or whatever.

 Gnome-free Music Education